It’s reasonably easy to know when Premier Christy Clark’s B.C. Liberal government is having its feet put to the coals.

 Perhaps it’s a bit cynical, but it appears to be the modus operandi for our provincial government.

-However, one researcher is suing the provincial government for wrongful dismissal and the other contractor is no longer alive.
+However, one researcher is suing the provincial government for wrongful dismissal and another contractor is no longer alive.

 When the story came to light in the media, the response was quick and sharp.
 Political parties and the affected researchers demanded a public inquiry and the general public appears to be in agreement.